cafebedouin/sigmanauts/README.md

 ## Modifying the site

 Anyone is encouraged to add information or functionality to the website.
-To do so,
+To do so:

 1. [Install Hugo](https://gohugo.io/installation/) on your operating system
 2. If not already installed, [install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).